rudvfaden/py_dates/README.md

 # py_bankdates

-py_bankdates is a toll to find danish banking days.
+py_bankdates is a tool to find danish banking days.